sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 ## viewPushPreferences

-> viewPushPreferences(userId, opts)
+> InlineResponse20029 viewPushPreferences(userId, opts)

 View push preferences

-## View push preferences  Retrieves a user’s push preferences about whether the user has set &#x60;do_not_disturb&#x60; to pause notifications for a certain period of time, and the time frame in which the user has applied the setting.  https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-view-push-preferences ----------------------------
+## View push preferences  Retrieves a user&#39;s push preferences about whether the user has set &#x60;do_not_disturb&#x60; to pause notifications for a certain period of time, and the time frame in which the user has applied the setting.  https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-view-push-preferences ----------------------------

 ### Example